-From Monday, Nov.
-23, 2020, to Friday, Jan.
-8, 2021, CU Boulder faculty, staff and students with a Buff OneCard can bring their immediate family/members of their household to participate in the campus surveillance monitoring program.
+CU Boulder faculty, staff and students with a Buff OneCard can bring their immediate family/members of their household to participate in the campus monitoring program.
+This option will continue as long as testing capacity permits.
 All participants must be asymptomatic and arrive at the testing site accompanied by their immediate family/member of their household with a Buff OneCard.

 What Your Test Results Mean for Travel

 If you receive a positive COVID-19 diagnostic (PCR) test, you must follow isolation procedures and cannot travel.